 Before I get into the reason why I, who proclaims we should try to practice more love, kindness, understanding and tolerance towards others, am writing what is basically a critical post about Dr. Phil, let me say a few good things about him.

-He is educated and knowledgeable about many different things and appears to be confident in his abilities as a talk show host, and himself.
-He has also been reported to have helped quite a few people over the years, including Oprah Winfrey for goodness sake, when she was going through the much publicized lawsuit brought against her by the beef industry.
+He is educated and seems knowledgeable about many different subjects, and he appears to be confident in both his abilities as a talk show host, and himself.
+He has also been reported to have helped quite a few people over the years, including Oprah Winfrey, for goodness sake, when she was going through the much publicized lawsuit brought against her by the beef industry.
 And finally, I want to believe that he’s sincere about wanting to help others.

 What I doubt though, is what Dr. Phil knows about empathy.
 I understand some of the people on his show have done horrible things and in no way deserve much respect for it.
 However, there are people who come on his show that while not always asking for it; are in some way actually crying out for help, and they need to be handled differently than in his usual manner.

 While I have never been a big fan of Dr. Phil, I did tune into his show sometimes when a particular topic interested me, especially if it pertained to addiction.
 There was actually a time when I tried to like him despite his behaviors toward people, but this ended quickly as I became more and more frustrated by some of the things he said to those he was supposed to be helping.

 On one show about a husband who puts his mother before his wife, Dr. Phil boldly told the wife in his southern draw, “I’m perfectly capable of asking my own questions thank you,” after she angrily blurted out for him to ask her husband who he had lunch with the day before.
 She obviously knew that it was with her mother in law, but it was also obvious, to me at least, that replying to her like that was more for his audience than it was to help her.